crescenciolima/crescenciolima/README.md

 - 🔭 I’m currently learning about Empirical Software Engineering, Mining Software Repositories;
 - ⚡ Fun fact: My nickname is CRETCHAS since childhood.
+- :musical_score: I´m a music producer and multi-instrumentalist :guitar:

 <samp>
   I believe in a world where Coffee can solve any and all problems :grin: